mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-layouts-python.md

 ---
-title: Eto Layouts with Python
+title: Eto Layouts in Rhino.Python
 description: Using the Eto DynamicLayout to organize controls.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']